ManagementSystemsIntl/egnyte-fs-matching-utility/README.md

 ## License
 The MIT License (MIT)

-Copyright (c) 2014-present Stephen J. Collings, Matthew Honnibal, Pieter Vanderwerff
+Copyright (c) 2017 Management Systems International.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal